-2016 MINI Countryman Prices: MSRP vs Dealer Invoice vs True Dealer Cost
+2018 MINI Cooper Countryman Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new MINI Countryman, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new MINI Countryman, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;